5 Easy Mother’s Day Gift Ideas That Actual Moms Actually Want

 Oh right, it’s always the second Sunday in May (in Canada, anyway) but for some reason whenever May starts we’re left scrambling.
 Well, they’re left scrambling, if you catch my drift.
 If you haven’t already, now is the time to suggest Mother’s Day gift ideas.

-Two years ago it was the first Mother’s Day where both of my kids had aged out of school crafts.
+Three years ago it was the first Mother’s Day where both of my kids had aged out of school crafts.
 So other than the sneakers I asked for and my husband had dutifully purchased in time on behalf of the kids, there was nothing.
 Nada.
 No card.
 No flowers.
 No breakfast in bed.
 Not even coffee in bed!
 I was hurt and then I was angry.

 And rather than secretly seethe about the ingrates I had apparently raised, I told them.
 I told them my feelings were hurt and they had 365 days to get next Mother’s Day right and, not to worry, I would give them lots of notice that Mother’s Day was approaching so there would be no excuses.

-Last year’s Mother’s Day went A LOT better.
+The next Mother’s Day went A LOT better.
 I was served breakfast in bed.
 I received a bunch of pretty flowers.
 I received the gift I asked for (see below) and a few surprises.
 And they day felt no less special even though I had orchestrated it.
 In fact, it was much more touching because my kids accepted my hurt feelings and stepped up.
 To me, that’s actually my gift to them.

 My best gift is on the top of this list and it’s now something I expect to receive every Mother’s Day.
 And these easy gift ideas are ones that no mom would ever be disappointed to get again and again.
 Isn’t that how traditions are started, anyway?